 The Jones Act provides protection for maritime workers in a number of ways.
 First, it requires that all ship owners provide a safe and secure seaworthy vessel for all crew members to live and work on.
 This means equipment, structural components and onboard machinery must be maintained and kept in working order.
 Additionally, there must be safety policies and procedures in place on the vessel to protect workers and crew members.

-In the event a worker is injured while working on the vessel, the Jones Act maritime admiralty law ensures that they are taken care of with maintenance and cure benefits.
+Ifa worker is injured while working on the vessel, the Jones Act maritime admiralty law ensures they are taken care of with maintenance and cure benefits.
 Maintenance and cure benefits help the victim by paying for medical bills and treatments, as well as daily living costs until the point of maximum medical improvement.

 It is an employer’s legal obligation to offer maintenance and cure benefits until the point of maximum medical improvement.
 If you are injured and your employer denies you these benefits for any reason, you may have grounds for a legal claim under the Jones Act.